-- Any competitor receiving additional appearance support or riding for a team which is receiving additional appearance support does not qualify for the travel allowance payments. - Competitors receiving additional appearance support will not be paid without the submission of an invoice which can be submitted on or after the 10th June 2016 and all payments will be subject to the normal Isle of Man Government payment terms. - Provided that the services are deemed by the Promoter in its absolute discretion to have been fully or substantially performed payment shall be made within 30 days of receipt of the said invoice. - Full or substantial performance shall require not less than the team and / or competitor(s) having made a definite and legitimate effort to perform the services.
+- Competitors entered by teams receiving additional appearance support will not be eligible for any direct payments from the Promoters and should negotiation any remuneration directly with his/her team. - Any competitor receiving additional appearance support or riding for a team which is receiving additional appearance support does not qualify for the travel allowance payments. - Competitors receiving additional appearance support will not be paid without the submission of an invoice which can be submitted as per agreed contract terms and all payments will be subject to the normal Isle of Man Government payment terms. - Provided that the services are deemed by the Promoter in its absolute discretion to have been fully or substantially performed payment shall be made within 30 days of receipt of the said invoice. - Full or substantial performance shall require not less than the team and / or competitor(s) having made a definite and legitimate effort to perform the services.